marchofnines/bank_marketing/README.md

 [Link to bank_marketing.ipynb Jupyter Notebook](https://github.com/marchofnines/used_car_prices/blob/main/used_car_prices.ipynb)

 ## Problem 1: Understanding the Data
-For my benefit I summarized the paper.
 There were 17 different campaigns carried out between May 2008 and November 2010 corresponding to a total of 79354 contacts.

+### To better understand the problem, I summarized the paper below:
-### Business Goal:
+##### - Business Goal:
-Find the best model that can explain the success of a contact i.e. will the client subscribe to a deposit?
+-  Find the best model that can explain the success of a contact i.e. will the client subscribe to a deposit?
 By identifying the main characterstics that affect success of a contact, the bank can increase its marketing efficiency and achieve a given number of successes for a lesser number of contacts thus saving time and resources.

-### First Iteration
+##### Iterations:
-The research focused on whether the client will subscribe not regarding the deposit amount (which was initially an output).
+- First Iteration:  The research focused on whether the client will subscribe not regarding the deposit amount (which was initially an output).
 Then in addition to campaign data, client personal information was collected resulting in a total of 59 attributes.
 A first rough model was then built.

-### Second Iteration
-The target classes were simplified to just two outcomes and graphical tools were used to visualize and analyze the data.
+- Second Iteration: The target classes were simplified to just two outcomes and graphical tools were used to visualize and analyze the data.
 Features that had equal proportions of Success and Failures were eliminated resulting in 29 input variables.
 Testing seemed to support the removal of the excess features.

-### Third Iteration
+- Third Iteration:
     - Nulls were removed and a third iteration of models were built and holdout validation was conducted.
     - AUC-ROC curves and Cumulative LIFT curves were plotted to compare the different models.
     - A sensitivity analysis to show the most important features and gain feedback on how best to conduct future campaigns.
 For instance, call duration was found to be the most important along with the specific month of contact.

-### Next steps
+#### Next steps
 - Test the existing model in the real word
 - Collect more client based data and test contact-less campaign